Triggers¶

 The trigger feature allows the launching of commands in response to an event.
 This event can be either an alarm reaching a given severity level, the value of a pushed state leaf meeting certain conditions, or periodic.

-Trigger on alarm
+Trigger on alarm¶

 Both system and user alarms can be used in a trigger.
+When an alarm reaches the configured severity level, the specified commands are applied to the system.

 vsr running config# / vrf main interface loopback lo1 ipv4 address 1.1.1.1/24